The information in this article is up to date for tax year 2022 (returns filed in 2023).

 Can I receive a 1099 and a W-2 from the same employer?

-Say you work a regular 40-hour week under a contract, you would receive a W-2.
-But if you also performed work that differs from your own job, like cleaning the office on the weekend or being on a committee for a work-related event, then you can receive a 1099 for that extra work.
+Say you work a regular 40-hour week as a traditional employee.
+You’ll receive a W-2 at the end of the year for that job.
+But if you also performed work that differs from your own job, like cleaning the office on the weekend or being on a committee for a work-related event, then you might receive a form 1099-NEC for that extra work.

-Will having two jobs increase or decrease my refund?
+Does having two jobs increase or decrease my refund?